Pattern matching

 The Call parameters define the API boundary between the caller and callee at the SemIR level.
 As a result, responsibility for matching the arguments against the parameter list is split between the caller and the callee.
 Continuing the example from above, given the call G(0, (x, y)), the caller is responsible for converting 0 to i32, and for initializing a new (i32, i32) object from (x, y), but the callee is responsible for binding the name x to its first Call parameter, and for destructuring its second Call parameter and binding the names y and z to its elements.

 In SemIR we represent this situation with special ParamPattern instructions, which mark the boundary: there is exactly one ParamPattern instruction for each Call parameter, which matches the entire corresponding Call argument.
-The subpatterns of the ParamPatterns are matched on the callee side, and everything above them is matched on the caller side.
+If a ParamPattern has a subpattern, it is matched on the callee side, and everything above it is matched primarily on the caller side.
 There are multiple kinds of ParamPattern instruction, which correspond to different ways of passing a parameter (such as by reference or by value).

 When performing callee-side pattern matching, we do not have an actual scrutinee expression.
 Instead, for each ParamPattern instruction we generate a corresponding Param instruction, which reads from the corresponding entry in the Call argument list, and we use that as the scrutinee of the ParamPattern.
 Every ParamPattern kind has a corresponding Param kind.